Susan Zirk in her health care aide scrubs, in Selkirk, Manitoba.

-Q: What advice would you give someone who is considering this career path?
+Q: What advice would you give someone who is considering becoming a Health Care Aide?

 Susan: Understand the responsibilities and duties of an HCA before making your decision.
-Make sure you're truly inspired to care for others, and know what the role involves.
+Make sure you're truly inspired to care for others and know exactly what the role involves.

 And once you're in training, soak up all the information you can—you'll be using every single bit of it out if the field!

-A big thank-you to Susan for taking the time to talk with us, and letting us know how her career as an HCA has been progressing over the past few years.
+Thank-you, Susan for taking the time to talk with us and sharing updates on your career.
 The field is lucky to have you, and we're extremely proud of your success.

 learn more about Health Care Aide Training at Herzing

-If you're interested in exploring Herzing's Health Care Aide Diploma, and want to know more about admissions, tuition, and upcoming start-dates, we'd love to hear from you.
+Interested in exploring Herzing's Health Care Aide Diploma?
+Want to know more about admissions, tuition, and upcoming start-dates?

 Your next step is to speak with an Admissions Advisor.